 A: We did this study for three reasons:

 Until now, no one had examined impacts on life expectancy for a large group of adult and pediatric transplant patients.
-The Hutchinson Center is in a unique position to study this population because we have kept track of a large number of patients for a longer period of time than any other institution.
+Fred Hutchinson Cancer Center is in a unique position to study this population because we have kept track of a large number of patients for a longer period of time than any other institution.

 Q: Why did you compare transplant patients to the general population?